gamadornieto/Terraform_Hawkeye_AWS_Docker_EPs/README.md

 ## Deploy the infrastructure

- Inside this folder initialise Terraform plugins terraform init
+ Inside this folder initialise Terraform plugins with command

+ terraform init

  Edit file "my_vars.tfvars" and fill/edit the missing info

  ## Deploy the infrastructure